supershaneski/vue-quiz-app/README.md

 Perhaps a simple SPA would suffice and there is no need for a router.
 But since this is more of a refresher for `Vue`, using as many standard modules is probably better for practice.

+I mainly reused the generated code, files and styling from the build setup using `Vite` such that my `Pinia` store is still named as `counter.js`.

 ## The App